 Agile Model

-The Agile Model is a flexible and iterative approach to software development that emphasizes collaboration, customer feedback, and rapid delivery of functional software.
-It is characterized by its ability to adapt to changing requirements and deliver small, incremental improvements through continuous iterations.
+The Agile Model is a flexible and iterative approach to software development.
+Collaboration, customer feedback, and rapid product delivery are the key features of the Agile Model.
+Through continuous iterations, it adapts to changing requirements and delivers small, incremental improvements.

 Let’s visualize how Agile method works via a practical example below: